rhdunn/xquery-intellij-plugin/docs/XPath and XQuery Grammar.md

 The default case expression is factored out here into a separate grammar production, similar to the `CaseClause` expression.

-This change was made to make it easier to implement the variable declaration logic, as each `CaseClause` can expose a variable bound to the typeswitch expression that is valid for the scope of the case's return expression.
+This change was made to make it easier to implement the variable binding logic, as each `CaseClause` can expose a variable bound to the typeswitch expression that is valid for the scope of the case's return expression.